 Bake for 20minutes

 - 1-15 ounce can, drained and rinsed chickpeas

 - ½ cup raw, unsalted almonds

 - ½ cup pure maple syrup

 - 1/2 cup cocoa powder

 - 1 Tbl melted butter

 Preheat oven to 350 degrees.
 Combine all ingredients in a food processor, pulse and scrape down sides.
 Once combined roll into tablespoon sized balls, drop on cookie sheet with a silicone baking mat and push down in center of cookie to shape.
 These cookies don’t spread or expand, so place them close together, that way you can fit them all of one cookie sheet.
-Remove from heat and place on rake to cool.
+Bake for 20 min, remove from heat, and place on rake to cool.

 Take these cookies to the next level of heavenly by topping them with coconut whipped cream.
 I make mine with coconut cream (refrigerate a can of regular coconut milk for 2 hours and scrape off just the creamy top, whip with a tablespoon of agave nectar, and top cookie.
 Wowee!